geeloy/ethercat/README.md

 # ethercat
-IgH EtherCAT Master for Linux
+Based on the IgH EtherCAT Master for Linux.
+This repo aims to add some fonctionalities to this driver.